 The building envelope significantly affects the energy consumption, efficiency, and overall performance of a building.
-The building envelope separates the exterior, variable environment from the interior, controlled environment and includes components such as the walls, roof, windows and doors.
-Careful consideration of the building envelope design must be made to control air leakage, water penetration, and provide a continuous thermal barrier.
+The building envelope separates the exterior, variable environment from the interior, and controlled environment and includes components such as the walls, roof, windows and doors.
+Careful consideration of the building envelope design must be made to control air leakage and water penetration and provide a continuous thermal barrier.
 With a sound building envelope design and quality construction detailing, we can build more comfortable and controlled interior environments that consume less energy and reduce operating costs.

 Reducing Energy Consumption and Increasing Resiliency

 Being the primary barrier between a building’s interior and exterior, the envelope is one of the most impactful systems on energy consumption and efficiency.
 Building Science is the study of the performance and interaction between the construction components that comprise a building and includes the structural, mechanical, electrical, and building envelope systems.
 It is essential to understand these systems and how they work together when considering the building envelope design.
 The insulation selected for walls and roofs, the type and number of windows, and the materials selected to control air leakage will all affect decisions made about the mechanical, electrical, and structural systems to minimize energy consumption while meeting targets established through evolving code requirements.